Leading with Praise—Showing Appreciation and Recognition

 Gesprächspartner:innen mithilfe des aktiven Zuhörens richtig verstehen

-Using Active Listening to Understand Your Counterpart
+Using Active Listening to Understand the Interlocutor

-With the help of active listening you can gain information, avoid misunderstandings and ensure a ...
+With the help of active listening you can gain information, avoid misunderstandings, and ensure a...

-Kundenorientierte Ansprache durch aktives Zuhören
+Kundenorientierte Ansprache in der Versicherungsberatung durch aktives Zuhören

 Customer-oriented approach through active listening